 Clinton Odell, President of the Burma-Vita Company, and future founder of The Friends of the Wild Flower Garden, had offices on Chestnut Street just blocks from the Garden.
 He had been a botany student of Eloise Butler and he frequently spent time in the Garden helping Martha Crone with weeding and planting.
-In June 1944, Odell wrote to Minneapolis Park Board Superintendent C. A. Bossen, proposing to donate $3,000 to cover the cost of clearing an upland garden, fencing in the new area, surfacing the paths, and constructing a small summer house.
-The Board felt certain of his requests should be “wait and see” as Mrs. Crone developed the area.
-Thus the upland garden was created.(1)
+In June 1944, Odell wrote to Minneapolis Park Board Superintendent C. A. Bossen, proposing to donate $3,000 to cover the cost of clearing an upland garden, fencing in the new area, tarvia surfacing the paths both in the lower Garden and the newer portion, positioning settees on the center hill of the new upland and constructing a small summer house near the Garden Office.(1)

-On the development of the Upland Garden Martha Crone wrote in 1955:
+On the development of the Upland Garden Martha Crone wrote in 1951:

-“When the upland or prairie garden was established ten years ago the area was a ticket of sumac and various other shrubs.
+She added to that in 1955: “When the upland or prairie garden was established ten years ago the area was a ticket of sumac and various other shrubs.
 These have been removed and thousands of typical prairie plants of various kinds introduced.
 Here the sun beats down all day and only the deep-rooted plants of the prairie will thrive.
 The success in growing these plants is to provide good drainage.
 However the annuals will not germinate readily during a dry spring and will be greatly lacking.
 Most perennial deep-rooted plants are best started from seed, since they are difficult to transplant.

 The prairie garden becomes colorful in midsummer when the spring flowers have gone and the shade in the woodland is so dense that very few plants will bloom there.

 Aside from the graveled trails leading to all parts of the area and a number of settees conveniently placed, it is kept as natural as any native prairie.”
-(8)
+(6)

 In 1951 Odell requested toilet facilities and mosquito control.
-(3) Odell had been to Tucson and visited a garden there that had modern toilet facilities and said if a small city like that could provide facilities certain Minneapolis could “go them one better.”
+(7) Odell had been to Tucson and visited a garden there that had modern toilet facilities and said if a small city like that could provide facilities certain Minneapolis could “go them one better.”
 These were not provided either.
 Mosquitoes were always a problem.
-Martha Crone once replied to Theodore Wirth “I wish to offer my apologies for the ill manners of my mosquitoes, they are rather difficult to train as each one lives only a short time” (4).
+Martha Crone once replied to Theodore Wirth “I wish to offer my apologies for the ill manners of my mosquitoes, they are rather difficult to train as each one lives only a short time” (8).
 By the early 1950s, the Park Board was already hesitant of using DDT to control them.

 The fern glen: A part of the upland addition was a South-east facing hillside in the far NE corner that descended from the upper ridge line of the new addition.
 In 1955 the Garden received a gift of funds from the Minnetonka Garden Club and the Little Minnetonka Garden Club to create a fern hill in that as yet undeveloped part of the Garden.
 Martha began this project in 1956 by setting out 2,160 fern plants followed by 308 the next year and ending her part of the project in 1958 when the total reached 2,843 fern plants.
 Ken Avery would complete it in 1960-61 pushing the fern count to 3,094.

 Below left: Gardener Cary George and Elaine Christenson.
 Right: Looking east from the center of the Upland Garden toward the new addition.
+Photo G D Bebeau.

 Below: The Upland Garden on October 24, 1955 from a Kodachrome by Martha Crone.
-(7)
+(9)